Delay differential equation: The characteristic equation

 The roots λ of the characteristic equation are called characteristic roots or eigenvalues and the solution set is often referred to as the spectrum.
 Because of the exponential in the characteristic equation, the DDE has, unlike the ODE case, an infinite number of eigenvalues, making a spectral analysis more involved.
 The spectrum does however have some properties which can be exploited in the analysis.
-For instance, even though there are an infinite number of eigenvalues, there are only a finite number of eigenvalues to the right of any vertical line in the complex plane.
+For instance, even though there are an infinite number of eigenvalues, there are only a finite number of eigenvalues in any vertical strip of the complex plane.

 This characteristic equation is a nonlinear eigenproblem and there are many methods to compute the spectrum numerically.
 In some special situations it is possible to solve the characteristic equation explicitly.
 Consider, for example, the following DDE: